Pranavkhade/PACKMAN/docs/source/tutorials/hdANM.rst

 Using hd-ANM to study the global dynamics of the molecular structures
 =====================================================================

 This tutorial aims to get the user to familiarize with the concept of hdANM API.
-Please note that the hdANM is also available with GUI.
+Please note that the hdANM is also available with GUI, CLI (:ref:`tutorials_hdnam_api`) and the webserver.

+PACKMAN hdANM Analysis Web Server: https://hdanm.bb.iastate.edu/

 How to cite::